Autonomous Republic of Northern Epirus: Negotiations and armed conflicts

 On 7 March, Prince William of Wied arrived in Albania, and intense fighting occurred north of Gjirokastër, in the region of Cepo, in an attempt to take control over Northern Epirus; Albanian gendarmerie units tried unsuccessfully to infiltrate southwardly, facing resistance from the Epirotes.
-On 11 March, a provisional settlement was brokered in Corfu by Dutch Colonel Thomson.
+On 11 March, a provisional settlement was brokered in Corfu by Dutch Colonel Lodewijk Thomson.
 Albania was prepared to accept a limited Northern Epirote government, but Karapanos insisted on complete autonomy, a condition rejected by the Albanian delegates, and negotiations reached a deadlock.
 Meanwhile, Epirote bands entered Erseka and continued on to Frashër and Korçë.

 At this point, the entire region that had been claimed by the provisional government, with the exception of Korçë, was under its control.
 On 22 March, a Sacred Band unit from Bilisht reached the outskirts of Korçë and joined the local guerillas, and fierce street fighting took place.
 For several days, Northern Epirote units controlled the city, but on 27 March, this control was lost to the Albanian gendarmerie upon the arrival of Albanian reinforcements.

 The International Control Commission, in order to avoid a major escalation of the armed conflicts with disastrous results, decided to intervene.
 On 6 May, Zografos received a communication to initiate negotiations on a new basis.
 Zografos accepted the proposal and an armistice was ordered the next day.
 By the time the cease-fire order was received, the Epirote forces had secured the Morava heights near Korçë, making the city's Albanian garrison's surrender imminent.